lgtm-migrator/documentation/docs/generator/test/react.md

 ---
-# Task 7: Basic React components working without a lotof efforts
+# Task 7: Basic React components working without a lot of efforts

 | Name | About | Title | Labels | Assignees |
 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |